Armdroid/Armdroid-Arduino-Library/README.txt

 Written by Richard Morris
-Refer to the included license.txt for licensing information
+Refer to the included LICENSE for licensing information

 INSTALLATION